Field theories of active particle systems and their entropy production: #1

 \paragraph*{Abstract} In the following we will consider different types of diagrams that possibly contribute to the propagator up to first order in time $\Deltat=t'-t$, which are the diagrams that contribute to the entropy production. \emph{The general rule emerging from the arguments below is that a diagram containing $m$ blobs decays at least as fast as $\Deltat^m$ in small $\Deltat$.
 To calculate the entropy production only diagrams with up to one blob are needed.}

-Diagrams enter in the entropy production either through the kernel $\Op_{\yvec,\xvec}$ \Eref{transition_from_action} or \Eref{Op_in_diagrams} or the logarithmic term $\Ln_{\yvec,\xvec}$ \Eref{Ln_from_propagators} or \Eref{Ln_in_diagrams}.
+Diagrams enter in the entropy production either through the kernel $\Op_{\yvec,\xvec}$, \Eref{transition_from_action} or \Eref{Op_in_diagrams}, or the logarithmic term $\Ln_{\yvec,\xvec}$, \Eref{Ln_from_propagators} or \Eref{Ln_in_diagrams}.
 By construction, both of these terms draw only on the first order in the small time difference $\Deltat=t'-t$ between creation at time $t$ and annihilation at time $t'$.
 For the kernel, this is established by the limit $\lim_{t'\downarrow t}$ after differentiation taken in \Erefs{def_Op} and \eref{Op_in_diagrams}.
 Such an operation extracts the first order in $\Deltat$ only, reducing it to the single particle Fokker-Planck operator plus corrections due to interactions and reactions.
-For the kernel, there is no need to extract any terms beyond linear order in $\Deltat$.
-In other words, if the linear order vanishes, the kernel vanishes and thus the entropy production.

-For the logarithm, the reason why diagrams enter only to first order in $\Deltat$ is more subtle; although \Erefs{Ln_from_propagators} and \eref{Ln_in_diagrams} contain a limit similar to \Erefs{def_Op} and \eref{Op_in_diagrams}, \latin{a priori}, L'Hopital's rule might require much higher derivatives: The first order is needed if the zeroth vanishes, the second if the first and zeroth order both vanish and so on.
-However, if the first order vanishes, then the kernel $\Op_{\yvec,\xvec}$ vanishes too, and the contribution to the entropy production according to \Eref{def_entropyProduction} is nil (\SMref{DP_plus_EP}, remark after \Eref{Ln_from_TransitionRate}).
+For the logarithm, the reason why diagrams enter only to first order in $\Deltat$ is more subtle; although \Erefs{Ln_from_propagators} and \eref{Ln_in_diagrams} contain a limit similar to \Erefs{def_Op} and \eref{Op_in_diagrams}, \latin{a priori}, L'H{\^o}pital's rule might require much higher derivatives: The first order is needed if the zeroth vanishes, the second if the first and zeroth order both vanish and so on.
+However, if the first order vanishes, then the kernel $\Op_{\yvec,\xvec}$ vanishes too, and the contribution to the entropy production according to \Eref{def_entropyProduction} is nil (\APref{DP_plus_EP}, remark after \Eref{Ln_from_TransitionRate}).